truenas/middleware/docs/userguide/freenas_sharing.rst

 Windows systems can connect to NFS shares using Services for NFS (refer to the documentation for your version of Windows for instructions on how to find, activate, and use this service) or a third-party NFS client.

-Instructions for connecting from an Enterprise version of Windows 7 can be found at `Mount Linux NFS Share on Windows 7 <http://www.hackourlife.com/mount-linux-nfs-share-on-windows-7/>`_.

 `Nekodrive <http://code.google.com/p/nekodrive/downloads/list>`_
 provides an open source graphical NFS client.
 To use this client, you will need to install the following on the Windows system: